aegir-project/documentation/docs/community/release-process/debian-packaging.md

 [TOC]

 Debian is one of the main supported operating systems in Aegir.
-For other systems, see Operating System Support.
 See also the following instructions:

 * [Install using Debian packages](/install/#debianubuntu)
 * [Upgrade using Debian packages](/install/upgrade/#upgrades-with-debian-packages)